 GREEN LEVEL MISSION PARTNERS

 Eddie Evans - Bethel International Church in Ethiopia

 Eddie is from the Green Level community and has been serving as a pastor in Ethiopia for years.
 He serves the church and at a school serving kids kindergarten through 10th grade.
 This school is in an extremely poor area and serves children and families in the region.

 Hope Reins - Pairs hurting kids with rescued horses to find hope and healing and restoration in Christ.

 Hope Reins is a 33-acre horse ranch in Raleigh, NC serving kids (ages 5-18) in crisis using rescued horses to demonstrate restoration in Christ.
-Their services are free and made possible by donoations.
-Hope Reins is one of our newest missions partners.
+Their services are free and made possible by donations.
+Hope Reins is one of our newest mission partners.
 Prior to COVID-19, we participated in barn chores at the ranch, helping to keep up the ranch grounds while learning more about their services and mission.
-This year we began supporting them financially as well.
-While we are unable to go to the ranch during the sty-at-home order we ill continue to contribute to their cause.
-The ranch is currently closed to everyone except essential staff.
-They are continuing to reach out the kids via online resources, messages from their session leaders and activities and packets about the horses.
-Their annual budget had to be adjusted and was cut in half from what was originally planned.
+In 2020, we began supporting them financially as well.
+We will begin to serve by volunteering during barn chores on Saturday mornings again soon.
+Barn chores are for all ages.
+For more information about how to volunteer, click HERE.

 North Carolina Baptist Children's Homes - Many ministries beating with one heart